BillionShields/ChatGPT-Saver/README.md

 ![Zip Download](DownloadZip.png)

 **Update 04/26/2023:** Fixed OpenAi tables update & added new Blobs Image Pop.
 Opens any blob images on separate tabs.
+Note: Some blob images expire so save them right away if you need.
+P.S.
+If you forgot and image expired you can still screenshot it.

 **Update 04/21/2023:** Now supporting ChatPDF & ClipDrop Stable Diffusion !
 ![Support for ChatPDF](ChatPDF.png)